Layer codes as partially self-correcting quantum memories: Conclusions

 Fundamentally, layer codes are notable because they saturate the BPTH bounds with an optimal energy barrier.
 Practically, though, layer codes constructed from generic families of qLDPC codes are prohibitively qubit-intensive.
 To mitigate this issue, we introduce random layer codes and prove their code parameters and energy barrier.
 We thus view random layer codes as a step toward more resource-efficient constructions.

-Looking ahead, several key challenges include identifying specific families of layer codes, developing better decoders and designing fault-tolerant logical gates.
+The memory time is the most important aspect for the storage of information, as there are generic methods to extract quantum information for computation~\cite{He25extractors}.
+Nevertheless, identifying specific families of layer codes, developing better decoders, and designing more efficient fault-tolerant logical gates are relevant near-term challenges.
 Progress on these fronts would transform layer codes from a theoretical construct into a practical quantum architecture.

 \acknowledgements We thank D.~Williamson for helpful discussions on proving partial self-correction of layer codes, in particular pointing out Ref.~\cite{Bravyi2013}.
 We also thank N.~Baspin, S.~Bravyi and J.~Haah for discussions on self-correction.
 S.G. and A.K. acknowledge support from the NSF (QLCI, Award No.~OMA-2120757), IARPA and the Army Research Office (ELQ Program, Cooperative Agreement No.~W911NF-23-2-0219).
 L.C. and S.C. acknowledge support from the European Research Council (Project EQUIPTNT, Grant No.~101001976).
 L.C. is supported by Munich Quantum Valley (supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus).
 Z.H. is supported by the NSF Graduate Research Fellowship (Grant No. 2141064).
 The authors gratefully acknowledge the computational and data resources provided by the Leibniz Supercomputing Centre (\url{www.lrz.de}) and the Research Center for Quantum Information, Slovak Academy of Sciences.
 Part of this work was completed in the spring of 2024, while Z.H., A.K and E.T. were visiting the Simons Institute for the Theory of Computing.